90hunter/90HunterStE/_pages/councillor-info.md

 title:  "Councillor info"
 ---

 All councillors will be voting on the zoning amendment for the 17-storey proposal at the General Committee meeting.
-It's important to contact _all councillors_, not just those in Ashburnham Ward, and the Mayor to express your thoughts.
+It's important to contact _all councillors_, not just those in Ashburnham Ward, as well as the Mayor to express your thoughts.

 ### Mayor Jeff Leal
 Phone: 705-742-7777 ext.
 1870#<br>